 - Business / Commercial: settled dozens of business/commercial matters since coming to JAMS, including a breach of contract and breach of warranty suit that had been pending for four years involving a municipality and a bus manufacturer, a dispute between a manufacturer and a distributor arising out of alleged breach of a distributorship agreement, and a multi-million dollar civil RICO suit alleging fraudulent business practices.

 - Civil Rights: as a judge settled hundreds of civil rights claims against municipalities and other government entities.
 At JAMS, Judge Denlow settled the City of Chicago’s largest ever single plaintiff action, in addition to several multi-million dollar §1983 claims involving failure to provide medical care following arrest, false imprisonment and sexual harassment by a police officer.

-- Class Actions: has settled numerous class actions involving the Fair Debt Collection Practices Act (FDCPA), securities fraud, Truth in Lending Act (TILA), Fair Credit Reporting Act (FCRA), Fair Labor Standards Act (FLSA), Telephone Consumer Protection Act (TCPA), antitrust, state law consumer fraud and related attorney fee issues.
-Total JAMS class action settlements exceed $460,000,000.
+- Class Actions: has settled over 120 class actions/cases, including cases under the Fair Debt Collection Practices Act (FDCPA), securities fraud, Truth in Lending Act (TILA), Fair Credit Reporting Act (FCRA), Fair Labor Standards Act (FLSA), Telephone Consumer Protection Act (TCPA), antitrust, state law consumer fraud and related attorney fee issues.
+His total JAMS class action settlements exceed $500,000,000.

 - Employment: settled hundreds of employment cases involving discrimination claims (age, sex, disability, race, Family and Medical Leave Act (FMLA), and retaliation), breach of employment contracts, EEOC, class actions, employment contract disputes, employee benefits, executive compensation, employment-related torts, labor-management disputes, non-competition, trade secrets, and numerous FLSA class actions.

 - ERISA: pre-suit settlement for recovery of pension payments made in error to owner of acquired business, ERISA class actions, disability insurance policy claims under ERISA and union trust fund actions.

 - Federal: Managed the full docket of federal cases for 16.5 years.

 - Insurance: bad faith, coverage, property damage, reinsurance, subrogation suits, and related disputes under a wide variety of insurance policies.